 Working Time Reminder

-The rules under the Working Time Regulations for most adult workers are:
+Here’s a handy reminder of the rules under the Working Time Regulations for most adult workers:

 • Maximum weekly working hours – 48 hours (including overtime) averaged over a 17 week reference period